freeCodeCamp/freeCodeCamp/guide/english/virtualbox/index.md

 VirtualBox can be downloaded here:
 [VirtualBox Downloads](https://www.virtualbox.org/wiki/Downloads)

+There are 32 bit and 64 bit versions of the software available for downlaod.
+Confirm your OS type while downloading.

 # Setup
 - Sometimes you may need to enable virtualization from your bios settings